How do I submit a request for your services?

 Proofreading is careful reading (and rereading) of a (yet to be finally printed) manuscript to check the text of a project for errors, including typographical errors and problems with typesetting specifications and page makeup.
 For more information, go here or contact me.

-What are Housekeeping Fees?
+What are housekeeping fees?

-Housekeeping fees include any time spent in correspondence, research, project development, etc. Housekeeping fees are $25 per hour, prorated.
+Housekeeping fees include any time spent in correspondence, research, project development, etc. Housekeeping fees are $35 per hour, prorated.